liviuschera/oildiscovery-node.js/README.md

-# Porting one oildiscovery project from CMS made in vanilla PHP to Node.js
+# Porting the oildiscovery project from CMS made in vanilla PHP to Node.js

 An attempt to port [oildiscovery](https://github.com/liviuschera/oildiscovery) to Node.js